top of page

 Fly fishing for trout on the Big Thompson River at Waterdale Ranch

 Our next date with the ‘Big T’ was our last day in Colorado and the only day we contracted a guide for our excursion.
-This was to be the highlight of our trip on private water – the Waterdale Ranch - near Loveland, about 30 miles east of Estes Park.
-A guide from Kirk’s Fly Shop was our host on an exciting section of the ‘Big T’ that included an iconic waterfall feature which some very big trout called home.
+A visit to a private water - Waterdale Ranch - was to be the highlight of our trip and is located near Loveland, about 30 miles east of Estes Park.
+A guide from Kirk’s Fly Shop was our host on an exciting section of the ‘Big T’, which included an iconic waterfall feature that some very big trout called home.

 As it turned out, this would be an anti-climactic end to our fishing adventure.
-Serious rain storms had passed through on the previous day and ash sediment from wildfires to the north washed down the north branch of the Big Thompson, which seriously discolored the section of river we were fishing that day.
-To say the water looked like chocolate milk would be an understatement – it looked more like a dark alpine snowmelt.
+This section of the river was seriously discolored as a result of rain storms that caused ash sediment from wildfires to the north to wash down the north branch of the Big Thompson.
+This caused the water to take on the look of a dark alpine snowmelt, the color of a Guinness stout beer.
 These were not good fishing conditions.

 fishing in chocolate milk at the waterfall hole at Waterdale Ranch

-Our guide, Gabe, from Kirk’s Fly Shop, tried everything in his arsenal of flies and when that did not work, he then turned to our fly boxes for inspiration.
-We managed a few hookups, but only one rainbow in the net; a reminder of why the sport is called ‘fishing’, not ‘catching’.
+Our guide, Gabe, from Kirk’s Fly Shop, tried everything in his arsenal of flies.
+When that did not work, he then turned to our fly boxes for inspiration.
+On this day we were reminded of why the sport is called 'fishing', not 'catching' as we managed only a few hookups, with just one rainbow in the net.
 I do not want to discourage my readers from fishing this water, we were just subject to the whims of mother nature on that day.
 My fishing companion has had epic fishing experiences on this private water, as have others I have heard from.

 Tight Lines!